 It’s also relatively easy to stay online and connected in Morocco, which is great for digital nomads visiting.

 Health and Safety

 Morocco is a patriarchal society.
-Female travelers may find the lack of local women on the streets and in the cafés of some areas a little perturbing.
-Solo females adventurers may find that they attract the unwanted attention of local men.
-Though generally harmless, the stares, catcalls, questions, and propositions can become tiresome.
+Female travellers may find the lack of local women on the streets and in the cafés of some areas a little perturbing.
+Solo females adventurers may find that they attract the unwanted attention of local men – though generally harmless, the stares, catcalls, questions and propositions can become tiresome.

 As an Islamic nation, women especially should take care to dress reasonably modestly.
 Covering the head is not required, although it can help to avoid attention in more remote or lesser-visited destinations.
-As a general rule, cover to at least the knees and elbows, and avoid tight-fitting or see-through garments.
+As a general rule, cover your knees and elbows at least and avoid tight-fitting or see-through garments.